top of page

 2. The Fallacy of the "Famous" Surgeon: Compatibility vs. Reputation

 • The Integrity of "No": A surgeon who says "Yes" to every request is a liability.
-A true expert—and a true strategist—will point out the limitations of your bone structure and skin elasticity.
 Protecting your Mianzi means knowing when to stop.

 3. Structural Expectation Management: The Biological Cost